kwkou/815/articles/media-services-dotnet-configure-content-key-auth-policy.md

         // any restrictions that must be put in place when using a given output.
         // For example, if the DigitalVideoOnlyContentRestriction is enabled,
         //then the DRM runtime will only allow the video to be displayed over digital outputs
-        //(analog video outputs won't be allowed to pass the content).
+        //(analog video outputs won’t be allowed to pass the content).

         //IMPORTANT: These types of restrictions can be very powerful but can also affect the consumer experience.
         // If the output protections are configured too restrictive,